OperatorJack/MWSE-mods/Miscast Enhanced/Miscast Enhanced - readme.md

 - Morrowind
 - Tribunal
 - Bloodmoon
-- MGE XE 0.10.1
 - MWSE 2.1+
-- Magicka Expanded Framework
+- Magicka Expanded Framework 3.0+

 This mod requires the most recently nightly build of MWSE.
 Please be sure to run the mwse-update.exe before playing this mod.